Alkiri-dAraion/KSODI-Methode/README.md

 # KSODI Framework

-KSODI is a structured observation and causality model for human–AI interaction quality.
+KSODI is a structured observation model for human–AI interaction quality, focussing on explainable Governance.
 It is part of the IDAS-Framework.

 → See: [KSODI-IDAS-SIRA_Framework](./KSODI-IDAS-SIRA_Framework)